 Beyond a proper installation, you can reduce your chances of having your window crack in cold weather by purchasing a quality product.
 The thickness of the glass is one area that will make a difference.
 Thin glass is more prone to cracking due to thermal expansion, while thicker glass is more easily able to withstand this pressure.

 A lot of it will come down to the type of glass, the thickness, and how the window was constructed.
-If you buy the right window that’s recommended for your region, you can minimize the chances your window will crack during a polar vortex.
+If you buy the right window that’s recommended for your region, you can minimize the chances your window will crack during extreme conditions.

 If you’re curious about what type of windows you need for your area, swing by our showroom and speak to the experts on staff to find out what’s right for you.